-CBS All Access is relatively easy to use, but the streaming services isn’t without its quirks.
+Paramount+ is relatively easy to use, but the streaming service isn’t without its quirks.
 Aside from the troubleshooting tips, this section also tells you about the different subtitle customizations.

-By default, the CBS All Access subtitles are in English, but you can change it to a different language.
+By default, the Paramount+ subtitles are in English, but you can change them to a different language.
 However, the included languages may vary depending on the content you’re watching.

 To make the changes, you need to access the CC menu after you pause the video playback.
 Then, navigate to the language options and select your preferred input.